Zixuan9913/Multilingual_RAG_Finetuning/RAFT/data/README.md

 # Data Processing for Synthetic Data Generation

 This directory contains the dataset processing pipeline for CLAPNQ-based synthetic data generation.
+The CLAPNQ dataset used here is an example, for any kind of long or medium textual corpus, we can use RAFT method to
+- break down text into chunks
+- generate synthetic quetsion-answer pair based on the chunks

+## Make sure
+Clean the texts, otherwise LLMs may generate useless data over meaningless texts!

 ## Directory Structure